liveahero-wiki/liveahero-wiki.github.io/_posts/2024-10-21-community-survey-2024.md

-As we move to “top 10 favourites” popularity ranking, we can see that it often favours the older characters more. {% chara_link Tsuneaki %} and {% chara_link Sterio %}’s ranking somewhat dropped, while {% chara_link Gauis %} experienced the largest ranking boost this way.
+As we move on to “top 10 favourites” popularity ranking, we can see that it often favours the older characters more. {% chara_link Tsuneaki %} and {% chara_link Sterio %}’s ranking somewhat dropped, while {% chara_link Gauis %} experienced the largest ranking boost this way.

 ## 2023 vs 2024